-- ii.
+- i.
+The master plan amendment has been approved by THEC; - ii.
 The master plan being amended was originally approved by the Commission and THEC within the previous ten (10) years; and - iii.
 The amendment does not affect the real estate usage or land acquisition component of the master plan. - 3.
-The authority of the Commission to approve amendments to Capital Grants is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
-The purpose of the amendment is solely to reallocate approved funding, add line item funding from an approved capital appropriation, or extend the term of the Capital Grant by one (1) year or less; - ii.
+The authority of the Commission to approve amendments to Capital Grants is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - The purpose of the amendment is solely to reallocate approved funding, add line item funding from an approved capital appropriation, or extend the term of the Capital Grant by one (1) year or less; - ii.
 The Capital Grant is not and will not be funded in any part by bond proceeds or residual proceeds from bond funding; and - iii.
+The Capital Grant is not provided through or in connection with the Department of Economic and Community Development.

+D. Approvals of Emergency Items.

-The Capital Grant is not provided through or in connection with the Department of Economic and Community Development. - D. Approvals of Emergency Capital Projects.
-In the event of an emergency requiring a Capital Project at a State-owned facility that is not used by a Higher Education Institution, the Commissioner of Finance and Administration has the authority to approve any emergency repairs, with the written consent from at least one of the Constitutional Officers.
-Higher Education Institutions are responsible for their own emergency response procedures, a copy of which shall be kept updated on the website of the Office of the State Architect. - E. Approvals of Acquisitions and Disposals of State Property. - 1.
-The authority of the Commission to approve acquisitions of land in fee or by permanent easement is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
-The land being acquired: (A) does not contain more than 250 acres, (B) is contiguous with other State owned property, and (C) is vacant or has structures located thereon that will be demolished within one (1) year of acquisition; - ii.
-The land being acquired is listed on a master plan for a Higher Education Institution that has been approved by the Commission, or is listed on the State Lands Acquisition Fund Priority List, or the Wetlands Priority List; - The purchase price for the land is not reasonably anticipated to exceed \$500,000 based on discussions with the prospective seller or value analysis performed by State employees; - iv.
-The acquisition will not be funded in any part by bond proceeds or residual proceeds from bond funding; and - v.
-The acquiring entity has certified in writing that no additional management costs are anticipated if the land is acquired.
+- 1. Emergency Capital Projects. - i.
+In the event of an emergency requiring a Capital Project at a State-owned facility that is not used by a Higher Education Institution, the Commissioner of Finance and Administration has the authority to approve any emergency repairs, with the written consent from at least one of the Constitutional Officers. - ii.
+In the event of an emergency requiring a Capital Project at a Higher Education Institution, the institution has the authority to approve emergency repairs with the written consent of the Chancellor/President and the Chief Financial Officer.